Robert Jackson (New York politician): Campaign for Fiscal Equity

 In 1992, Jackson was serving as the elected president of Community School Board 6.
 He sued the state, frustrated and accusing the state of under-funding New York City public schools.
 Jackson sought assistance from the school board's attorney, Michael A. Rebell; they founded the Campaign for Fiscal Equity, and in 1993 filed suit in CFE v.
 State of New York.
 The lawsuit argued that the State of New York's method of allocating funds for public education did not provide adequately for children in New York City, and therefore violated the New York State Constitution and the federal Civil Rights Act.

 On June 26, 2003, the New York State Court of Appeals (the state's highest court) ruled in favor of plaintiffs, and gave the State until July 30, 2004, to implement changes.
 However, lawmakers could not agree on a formula.
 The Court of Appeals appointed a special panel to address the problem, and in 2005, the panel proposed that NY City schools receive an extra $5.6 billion per year.
 Justice Leland DeGrasse accepted that solution, and in 2007, the Legislature established the Foundation Aid Formula to distribute the requisite funds, phased in over a period of four years.
 Because of the subsequent fiscal crisis, funding was frozen during 2009–2012.
 Full funding has yet to be restored, a situation Jackson protested both in Albany and New York City.

 New York City Council

-Robert Jackson was elected to the New York City Council's 7th district in 2001 as a Democrat.
+Jackson was elected to the New York City Council's 7th district in 2001 as a Democrat.
 Before it was redistricted in 2013, the district included portions of the neighborhoods Harlem, Washington Heights and Inwood.
 He served parts of his three terms as Education Committee Chair and co-chair of the Black, Latino and Asian Caucus with Council Member Fernando Cabrera.
 Jackson was twice re-elected before being term-limited in 2013.

 Jackson is Muslim, and was the only Muslim City Council member during his tenure.